openebs/website/website/src/blogs/a-primer-on-openebs-continuous-integration.md

 ![OpenEBS CI Workflow](/images/blog/2019/04/openebs-ci-flow.jpg)

-**Note**: *Currently, the Gitlab CI works in a “retrospective mode,” as it is invoked on commits to the upstream branches.
+**Note**: *Currently, the GitLab CI works in a “retrospective mode,” as it is invoked on commits to the upstream branches.
 There is work in progress to extend the support for pull requests (presently, a travis-based build verifies commit sanity to aid PR acceptance).*

 ## Baseline Commit

 Before triggering the e2e pipelines as part of the final step, the build pipeline performs a pre-e2e routine to generate metadata about the impending e2e run.
 As is evident from the previous discussion, the e2e pipelines are triggered against commits to any of the OpenEBS component repos (maya, jiva, zfs/cstor, e2e).
 Images pushed as part of the build pipeline are deployed during the e2e.
 Therefore, it is necessary to baseline or identify an e2e run against the primary trigger (commit) while maintaining the details of image versions of the other relative components.

 This is achieved by writing the details of the baseline commit (timestamp, component repo, branch and commit ID) into the file head of a “baseline artifact” maintained in a separate repository.
-Once the e2e pipeline is initiated, the baseline artifact is [parsed ](https://github.com/openebs/e2e-infrastructure/blob/master/env/env_exporter.py)ffor the “most current” image tags of each component, which will invariably include the current baseline commit and the latest ones for other components, in the test-bed preparation stage.
-This information is then used to [precondition ](https://github.com/openebs/e2e-infrastructure/blob/master/env-update/env.py)the OpenEBS Operator manifest before its deployment on the test clusters.
+Once the e2e pipeline is initiated, the baseline artifact is [parsed ](https://github.com/openebs/e2e-infrastructure/blob/master/env/env_exporter.py) for the “most current” image tags of each component, which will invariably include the current baseline commit and the latest ones for other components, in the test-bed preparation stage.
+This information is then used to [precondition ](https://github.com/openebs/e2e-infrastructure/blob/master/env-update/env.py) the OpenEBS Operator manifest before its deployment on the test clusters.

 ## OpenEBS e2e Pipelines: Leveraging Litmus